-1. Pre-heat the oven to 200°C/320°F. Grease and line 2 large baking trays with greaseproof paper and butter.
+1. Pre-heat the oven to 200°C/320°F. It’s really important you do this.
+The oven needs to be HOT or the cookies will melt into flat puddles.
+Grease and line 2 large baking trays with greaseproof paper and butter.

 2. In a large bowl, combine the coconut, sweetened condensed milk, vanilla extract and bicarbonate of soda until you have a thick pliable mixture.

 3. Divide the mixture into 25 equal balls and shape each one into a teardrop shape.
 Arrange on the pre-lined baking sheets and bake for 10-12 minutes, until golden and toasted on the outside.
 Remove from the oven and allow to cool.

 4. To make the icing, mix the icing sugar and rose syrup until you have a thick, drippy pink icing.
 Dip the bottom of the cooled macaroons in the icing and then into the chopped pistachios.
 Sit them back onto a lined baking tray.
 Allow to set at room temperature for a few hours.

 The macaroons will keep in an airtight container at room temperature for a week.
 Although I doubt they’ll last that long.